“Mom, Dad, I think I’ll skip college.”

 - Can the program refer you to recent graduates?

-To learn more, read Choosing a Career or Vocational School on the Federal Trade Commission’s Web site.
+To learn more, read Choosing a Career or Vocational School on the Federal Trade Commission’s website and our article Beware for-profit colleges.

 Consider a gap year